-A basic study of the use of elements and principles of design in the creation of two-dimensional forms in black and white media.
-In the solution to problems dealing with realistic and abstract forms, the relationship of form to content is studied.
+A fundamental study of visual elements and principles of design for production of art images in 2-dimensions using various materials in black and white.
+Design formats developed from historic and esthetic precepts are employed to investigate the relationship of form and content.
 (CAN ART 14).
 Two hours lecture, four hours lab.